Abertillery Fire Brigade.

 In July 1901 the tender of Messrs Liscombe of Newport was accepted for the supply of new hoses and couplings for £31.
 It was also recommended to the council to purchase 100 foot ropes and a jump-sheet.

 In November 1905 the council stated that Fireman Rancombe’s wages were £1.
 10s.
 0d. per month and that his duties were the cleaning of the station and appliances, attending to the ordinary repairs of the appliances and attending to the alarm bells.

-The image (left) shows the Abertillery Fire Station after the renovations, it then had a flat roof.
+The image (right) shows the Abertillery Fire Station on Chapel Street after the renovations, it then had a flat roof.
 To the left of the council offices is the area where the new fire station would later be built.
-In 1911 the council were debating its relocation and were looking at sites, sometime between 1912 and 1913 the new station was being erected?

 On Monday 14th January 1907 at an Abertillery District Council meeting held at the Council Offices, Hill Street, Abertillery, the Fire Brigade Committee reported that in consideration of the frequent changes of address of the firemen in Abertillery and for the expenditure of re-fixing the fire alarms the question of making arrangements with a view of obtaining six cottages in Chapel Street should be approached for the use of firemen’s housing and brigade purposes alone.

 On Monday 22nd January 1912 at a meeting of the the Allotments, Pleasure Grounds and Fire Brigade Committee the surveyor submitted plans of the new Abertillery Fire Station which was proposed to be built adjoining the Abertillery Council Offices in Castle Street.
 The cost was estimated at £400.